 The Little Egret is white with a black beak and yellow feet, its smaller than the Great White Egret which is the size of a Heron.
 Back to Wildlife

-Thank you for attending our open days, we would appreciate it if you would fill in our feedback form to help us improve the visitor experience.
+Thank you for attending our open days, we would appreciate it if you would fill in our short feedback form to help us improve the visitor experience.

 The Great White Egret is the same size as a Heron and has a yellow beak and black feet.
 See also Little Egret.
 Back to Wildlife